Vicomtech/NUBes-negation-uncertainty-biomedical-corpus/README.md

 Here you will find the dataset splits —train, development and test— used in the experiments.
 Specifically, the files provided contain the full set of features described in the paper.
 Use the script [`ablation.py`](./LREC2020/ablation.py), explained below, to obtain the files to conduct the ablation study.

+**WARNING:** Please note that this dataset is stored with [Git LFS](https://git-lfs.github.com/).
+If you have any problem cloning these files, you can download them from https://vicomtech.box.com/v/NUBes-LREC2020-data as a ZIP archive.

 #### [`ablation.py`](./LREC2020/ablation.py)